Instruction for Authors

 3. Authors are recommended to adhere to the minimum reporting guidelines hosted by the EQUATOR Network when preparing their manuscript.
 Papers sent to the Journal should be included in one of the following categories:

 - Review.
 Review articles are comprehensive overviews of a specific hot topic aligned with addressing the aims and hypothesis through the literature.
-This includes structured, specific and comprehensive systematic, critical or bibliographic reviews on subjects or areas related to the disciplines covered by the Journal with a word limit of 3000-8000 words (including only the main body of the text, that is, not counting the tables, figures, summaries or references).
+This includes specific and comprehensive systematic, critical, or bibliographic reviews on subjects or areas related to the disciplines covered by the Journal with a word limit of 3000-8000 words (including only the main body of the text, that is, not counting the tables, figures, summaries or references).

 The article is required to explicitly state compliance with the PRISMA or MOOSE standard and checklist, with the checklist provided as an online supplement.
-PRISMA should be the foundation for conducting systematic reviews of RCTs, whereas MOOSE is recommended for systematic reviews of observational studies.

 They ought to be concise and centered, ensuring a clear and direct message.
 The body of the Editorial can be continuous text or structured into distinct subsections.
 Editorials on topics of current interest are encouraged.